benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 #### Behavioural and Social Compliance
 conclusion

+positive and negative social effects of reducing jobseekers down to a number from an algorithm lack of employee diversity far beyond resumes. digital footprints.

+Email is mined, and by using [Natural Language Processing (NLP)][8] of varying sophistication, judgements are made about our behavior and social skills, and statistical correlates used to determine intelligence and probabilities of success or failure for particular tasks.

+Perhaps the most exotic development in people analytics today is the creation of algorithms to assess the potential of all workers, across all companies, all the time.

+big brother, people analytics, vanilla drone compartmental persona and life, just to be chosen by a corp/employer... otherwise unemployable.

+Code for "be a good drone, do not step outside your stall, work is your life, don't have an independent thought" It's a good thing I have given up any ambition to stick my head up any bosses butt on the corporate ladder.
+The sad thing is I actually thought about whether to post this or not.

 Compliance by law to live and express ones self in a certain way and perform certain functions as an online citizen being enforced by law is the prototypical dystopian nightmare that provides great material for science fiction.
 I don't believe that that will be the future for us.
 More realistically however, I believe there may be a future where a certain uncomfortable level of compliance is subversively enforced by social pressure, due, in part, to corporate algorithms deeming your employable worth if you do not comply.
 If you think this seems far fetched, just read any thread on any tech forum involving the topic of employment with regard to programmers.
 An often parroted requirement for employment as a programmer by a range of different people and/or companies is that a prospective employee spend their free time on public "side projects" (github repositories, whatever), as if one's entire life must be spent honing their craft.
 What about hobbies?
 Well, programming of course.
 See profiling and compliance is already happening, albeit analysed manually.

 More and more decisions that affect our lives will be made by profiling algorithms. get used to it.